Amp Up Your Home Coffee Setup

 The coronavirus (COVID-19) pandemic has likely made hundreds of thousands of people around the world wonder, “hey, could I make my own coffee at home?”
 Yes, absolutely.
 Unfortunately, coffee isn’t as simple as having a mug and some grounds.
 You need a way to brew it, which can admittedly get a little frustrating.
 You have a world of brewers to choose from, but they all behave differently in terms of the grind level needed, the amount of water required, and even the type of cup it produces.

 These are all things you have to figure out.
 If you’re used to getting coffee from your favorite shop, you might be overwhelmed right now, and that’s okay.
 There’s much more to your order than you may realize.
-That more complex "caramel latte" or simple "dark roast, one cream, one sugar" didn’t just materialize in your mug.
+That more complex “caramel latte” or simple “dark roast, one cream, one sugar,” didn’t just materialize in your mug.
 Shout out to all the baristas who can pull shots like people pull their socks up. #flawless.
 But right now, you are your own barista, unless you’re quarantined with an actual barista.
 In which case, you’re one lucky duck.
-But if your home coffee setup game is #weak, even with a barista, you may be more of an unlucky goose.

 I recently read an article about at-home coffee bars, and it left me a bit disappointed.
 Coffee wasn’t even on the list.
 Forget the bar cart, kitschy coffee canisters and mugs, fake foliage, expensive spoons, the goofy cream pitcher, and signs—I can’t drink a sign—where’s the coffee?!
 There’s a reason cafés don’t have recliners in them.
 Comfort isn’t the point; it’s the coffee.
 The article also said that bigger coffee cups are always better.
 Um, no. More coffee typically translates to weaker coffee.

 If you walked into my kitchen right now—please don’t come over right now.
-Social distancing is very important—you would only see a matte-black electric kettle and a scale.
+Social distancing is very important—you would only see a matte-black electric kettle and a few coffee scoops hanging above it.
 That’s it.
 I keep all my coffee and equipment in the cupboard, away from coffee’s four age-old nemeses: heat, light, air, and moisture.
 The only time my setup looks mildly impressive is when I’m actually making coffee.
 Coffee isn’t about the aesthetic, though coffee culture is sleek, eclectic, and cool as hell.
-It’s about this little cherry seed we harvest, wash, dry, and roast to perfection.
+It’s about this little cherry seed we harves t, wash, dry, and roast to perfection.